gbv/coli-rich/README.md

 ## Install

 coli-rich is written in ECMAScript 2015 (ES6) with [Vue3](https://v3.vuejs.org/).
-The application requires at least Node 14.
+The application currently requires Node.js 14.

 ### Clone and Install